 Eric Tschetter is the lead architect of Druid, Metamarkets’ distributed, in-memory database.
 He held senior engineering positions at Ning and LinkedIn before joining Metamarkets.
 At LinkedIn, Eric productized LinkedIn’s PYMK with Hadoop.
 He holds bachelors degrees in Computer Science and Japanese from the University of Texas at Austin, and a M.S. from the University of Tokyo in Computer Science.

-Daniel is a widely recognized writer and speaker.
-He is frequently invited to speak at academic and industry...
+Daniel is a widely recognized writer and...
 Read More.

 Joseph Turian, Ph.D., heads MetaOptimize LLC, which consults on predictive analytics, business intelligence, NLP, ML, and data strategy.
 He also run the MetaOptimize Q&A site, where Machine Learning and Natural Language Processing experts share their knowledge.
 He specializes in large data sets.

 Joseph Turian holds a Ph.D. in computer science (with a focus on Machine Learning and Natural Language Processing) from New York University since 2007.
 During his graduate studies, he developed a fast, large-scale machine learning method for parsing natural language.
 He received his AB from Harvard University in 2001.